DennisPing/Windows-10-Cpp-MinGW64/README.md

 2. Download all files from this Github repository: https://github.com/jeanmimib/sfml-mingw64
 3. In the terminal, go into this /sfml-mingw64 folder
-4. Type `choco pack`.
-This will create a nupkg file.
+4. Type this command.
+It will create a nupkg file.
+    ```
+    choco pack
+    ```
-5. Type `choco install sfml-mingw64 -s .` The dot means "here" and since you're in the same folder as the nupkg file, choco will find it.
+5. Type this command.
+It will install SFML using the GCC (MinGW).
+The dot means "here", and since you're in the same folder as the nupkg file, choco will find it.
+    ```
+    choco install sfml-mingw64 -s .
+    ```

 Restart your Terminal and run as Administrator to refresh the background variables and commands.